Typicality of the 2021 Western North America Summer Heatwave

 We will estimate the impact of shifting the climatology in order to roughly account for the impact of historical climate change on the probability of occurrence of events comparable to the 2021 WNAHW. {While this is obviously a serious simplification, because one neglects all the possible impacts of shifting climate conditions on climate variability (e.g. changes in the dynamics of the atmosphere, water cycle, soil properties \cite{Chan2022}), shifting the climatic mean has been shown to be a good first order approximation of the impact of climate change on the statistics of heatwaves \cite{Thompson2022}. }

-We remark that the 2021 WNAHW featured a particularly acute phase between June 27$^{th}$ and June 29$^{th}$.
-As a result, some studies have focused on the statistical investigation of daily temperature records \cite{Philip2021,Thompson2022} and taken advantage of the statistical framework provided by extreme value theory \cite{Coles2001,Lucarini2016extremes}.
-Instead, since persistence plays a major role in determining the impact of heatwaves \cite{Poumadere2005}, we prefer to look into cumulative temperature anomalies.
+The 2021 WNAHW featured a particularly acute phase between June 27$^{th}$ and June 29$^{th}$.
+Hence, some studies have focused on the statistical investigation of daily temperature records \cite{Philip2021,Thompson2022} and taken advantage of the statistical framework provided by extreme value theory \cite{Coles2001,Lucarini2016extremes}.
+Since persistence plays a major role in determining the impact of heatwaves \cite{Poumadere2005}, we prefer to look into cumulative temperature anomalies.